Last Updated on January 15, 2021 by Nina Ahmedow

 It shows that we can do better than the current state of some countries shows.
 Muslim societies have a rich history of creating beautiful architecture, art, science, etc. I hope that younger generations will be able to focus on adding something beautiful to this world.

 Too many people have forgotten the beauty in our past which is why they haven’t yet found a healthy approach to modernity.
+Muslim cultures are not a monolith, and I have a whole post about Orientalism in travel blogging if you’re interested.

 But enough of that.
 My point is that it’s extremely touching to see the remnants of Islamic architecture.
 And for those who don’t need a visa to travel to Spain but would need one in other countries with this type of architecture this might be a perfect compromise.